 Dual language street signs

-- When we receive a request for a dual language sign and an initial survey of one-third of residents, we will carry out a survey of residents registered on the electoral roll.
+- When we receive an application request for a dual language sign, this will undergo an initial assessment before being considered for a survey of occupants registered on the electoral roll.

-- If more than two-thirds of occupants within a street or road want to have a dual language sign, we will provide a report to the People and Communities Committee and recommend the proposal for approval.
+- If 15 per cent or more of occupants within a street or road want to have a dual language sign, we will provide a report to the People and Communities Committee.

-- If the request is approved at the council meeting, which is held monthly, we will arrange to have a sign manufactured and erected.
+- If the request is approved at the monthly council meeting we will arrange to have a sign manufactured and erected.

 Why do we number buildings?

 Building numbering affects everyday life in our city.
 Building numbering, as well as street naming, have to be provided by law and, when made correctly, provide an easy method for identifying places for people who live here and also for visitors and people who work in the city.
 They also assist the easy identification of premises by emergency services, postal services and utility providers.